Resources

 - Your bank routing number and account number if you want your refund deposited directly into your bank account.

-Most international students on an F-1 visa are considered non-residents for tax purposes, but it is important to determine for yourself.
+but it is important to determine for yourself.
 Learn more about the Substantial Presence Test.

 Options for filing your taxes